workflowfm/workflowfm-composer/docs/content/server/docker/image.md

 ---
 title: "Quick Setup"
 author: ["Petros Papapanagiotou"]
-lastmod: 2022-01-05T13:47:49+00:00
+lastmod: 2022-01-07T12:04:56+00:00
 type: "docs"
 draft: false
 weight: 10110
 ---

-The easiest setup is to use the latest available [Docker image](https://github.com/workflowfm/workflowfm-composer/pkgs/container/composer-server).
+The easiest setup of the server is using the latest available [Docker image](https://github.com/workflowfm/workflowfm-composer/pkgs/container/composer-server).

 Pull the image using: